Fifth-year option tracker for 2018 NFL first-round picks - ProFootballTalk

 18. Cornerback Jaire Alexander, Packers — The Packers announced they expect to exercise his $13.294 million option on April 26.

-19. Linebacker Leighton Vander Esch, Cowboys — The Cowboys said they will make a decision on exercising his $9.145 million option after the draft.
+19. Linebacker Leighton Vander Esch, Cowboys — The Cowboys are not expected to exercise his $9.145 million option.

 20. Center Frank Ragnow, Lions — The Lions exercised his $12.657 million option on April 28.